 If you think that entering bankruptcy proceedings means that you get out of paying child or spousal support, I’m afraid you’re out of luck.
 Bankruptcy gets you out paying items like credit card debt, income tax obligations, loans and mortgages, but claims for alimony, spousal or child support payments fall outside of what bankruptcy will protect an individual from paying.
 Therefore, filing for bankruptcy will not alleviate your financial obligations to your ex in this regard.

 Bankruptcy versus Consumer Proposal

 An alternative to filing for bankruptcy is called a Consumer Proposal.
 A Consumer Proposal is a legal procedure available to people living in Canada who are insolvent and experiencing financial difficulties, but can still afford to repay a portion of their unsecured debts.

 A licensed trustee would meet with the debtor and work out a payment plan, and then present the payment plan to all of his or her debtors.
 In most cases, the debtor agrees to repay a portion of the unsecured debts (usually around 50%) instead of filing for bankruptcy.
 A proposal is better for the creditors because even though they may not get all of their money, they are getting more than they would get in a bankruptcy.
 If the proposal is accepted, it becomes a legally binding settlement of the unsecured debts.

-A Consumer Proposal has no impact upon alimony, spousal or child support payments, similar to a formal bankruptcy.
+A Consumer Proposal has no impact upon alimony, spousal or child support payments.

 The effect of a Consumer Proposal on an individual’s credit rating is usually less severe than that of a bankruptcy.
-Also, a person may be able to keep their home and car through a Proposal versus a bankruptcy.
+Also, a person may be able to keep their home and car through a Proposal instead.